Guide

 Changing jobs during a VA loan is not a deal-breaker, but the details matter.
 Same-field moves with equal or higher pay rarely derail anything.
 Industry switches, gaps over 30 days, or pivots to self-employment can pause or sink your file.
 The earlier you tell your lender, the more time they have to re-verify income without delaying closing.

 Your approval rests on three pillars: credit, income, and assets.
 A job change directly affects the income pillar.
 If the new position maintains or improves your earning profile, the file stays strong.
-If it introduces uncertainty, like a probationary period, commission-heavy pay, or an unrelated industry, your lender needs additional documentation to confirm the income is stable and likely to continue.
+If it introduces uncertainty, like a probationary period, commission-heavy pay, or an unrelated industry, your lender needs additional documentation to confirm the in

 The two-year employment history requirement is not about staying at one employer for two years.
 It is about showing a stable, upward, or lateral pattern of work over that period.
 Career progression in the same field counts.
 Frequent lateral moves with no gaps count.
 The concern is when the pattern breaks in a way that makes future income less predictable.